How to Answer a Debt Collection Lawsuit in Georgia

 If you reasonably believe that you have a valid counterclaim to the lawsuit, I strongly suggest that you contact an attorney.
 Most people have trouble determining whether they have a valid counterclaim or not.

 The Fair Debt Collection Practices Act, for example, only applies to third-party debt collectors, not original creditors.
 Determining whether a party is a third-party debt collector is not always easy.
-However, most consumer attorneys (including Parisi Law Firm) offer free consultations so don’t hesitate to give one of us a call (most of us are very nice people).

 How do I file my Answer?